-- Carol Ireson-Doolittle, Professor Emerita of Sociology - Ronald Loftus, Professor Emeritus
+- Carol Ireson-Doolittle, Professor Emerita of Sociology - Ronald Loftus, Professor Emeritus - Pamela A. Moro, Ph.D., Professor of Anthropology

 ASIA 201 Gateway to East Asia (1)

 This course introduces East Asia to the liberal arts student from multiple and cross disciplinary perspectives.
 The course deals with the rich cultural heritage of East Asia by looking at the cultural exchange within and beyond East Asia over a history of two thousand years.
 The course includes such topics as early intellectual traditions, religion, arts, language, literature, science, communication and everyday life.
 It is intended to lay a solid foundation and to generate broad interest in Asia so that students can proceed to a general study of Asian cultures or pursue their interest in specific cultural topics.